wojciech-nurturecloud/postgres-mcp/README.md

 ## Demo

 Here is a demo of using Postgres Pro in Cursor to optimize and fix an AI-generated app.
-We organically generated the app using Replit, but the SQLAlchemy code it wrote ran very slowly, making the application practically unusable.
+We initially generated the app using Replit, but the SQLAlchemy code it wrote ran very slowly, making the application practically unusable.

 **We used the Cursor AI agent and Postgres Pro to:**
 - Fix performance - including ORM queries, indexing, and caching